How

-A mentor at work can support, advise and guide you, helping you to gain experience, develop skills and achieve your full potential.
+A mentor can support, advise and guide you, helping you to gain experience, develop skills and achieve your full potential.

 Benefits of using a mentor

-A mentor is a trusted colleague or member of staff with experience who can:
+A mentor is a trusted colleague, member of staff or friend with experience who can:

-• share their own career story and introduce you to others to build your network
+- share their career story and introduce you to others to build your network

-• guide you towards opportunities to start or move up in your career
+- help you start or move up in your career and find job opportunities

 Having a mentor can be useful at any stage of your career or education.